 It is important to be in loving, supportive environments where we can surround ourselves with joy, affection and a sense of connection.
 For people who live alone, they must find a way somehow to socialize with others, get a pet, or even go for a walk outside on a daily basis – so that they feel connected.

 Foods to balance: bitter flavoured and red colored foods and herbs, beet, tomato, okra, cherry, watermelon, broccoli rabe, bitter melon, lettuce, arugula, dandelion, berries, green tea, lotus root, sour jujube seed, arbor-vitae seed, mimosa tree bark, ginseng, hawthorn berries

 Foods to reduce: excess spicy foods, chocolate, sugar, salt, vinegar, garlic

 The best healer of all is love.
 Be mindful of your environment, and surround yourself with people who love you, accept you, support you and are affectionate towards you; where you can express your own emotions freely without feeling suppressed, oppressed, unsafe or uncomfortable.
-Relieve stress and take care of your emotional body; heal your emotional body by learning what your emotions are telling you.
+Relieve stress and take care of your emotions.
 Your body thanks you.

 If you value what I do, you can support me by sharing my articles and poems, buy my books or donate some magic coins in my hat on Paypal.
 By supporting me, you allow me the freedom and ability to be even more creative and contribute with more.
 All proceeds go towards expanding my work made of love, including publishing my books, my humanitarian projects and creating content including courses and holistic programs.

 Your support means so much to me!
 Thank you wholeheartedly!